What type of Cambridge Law Interview questions can I expect on the day?

 These may seem like simple questions but they are also great opportunities to show your passion and motivation to study.
 By answering these questions, you will also demonstrate your understanding of what the law is.

 To get a good idea of what the Cambridge Law Faculty is like and further admissions information, check out the Cambridge Law Undergraduate site.
-The Cambridge Law Faculty have also created an example video of a Cambridge Law Admissions Interview, which was conducted at Trinity College.
-See the video below.

 Of course, a significant portion of the Cambridge Law Interview questions will be subject-based.
 It is likely that legal materials will be provided for you.
 An example of this would be that a subject of law would be provided along with a problem where you will need to apply that law to.

 What you might notice is that it’s expected that the applicant does not have all the answers right away.
 In fact, the interviewers want applicants to demonstrate their thinking out loud.
 A good way to prepare for this is to look at the news, or at stories you are interested in and think about how the law has been applied.
 This may raise questions about the purpose of law in society and whether the law is adequate in certain cases.
 All the sorts of questions that may be raised in Cambridge Law Interview questions.